terror/fx/README.md

-## webgl-proto

-js + webgl texture input/output chaining prototype
+**fx** is a simple language for producing art based on OpenGL texture input/output chaining.